 In November 2016, the Commission presented a proposal to amend the BRRD in order to incorporate international standards on loss-absorbing and recapitalisation.
 The Financial Stability Board (FSB) published the Total Loss-absorbing Capacity (TLAC) in November 2015, which was later endorsed by the G20 group.
 This standard aims to reduce the impact of banking failures on public funds.
 It applies to all Globally important systemic institutions (GSIIs) worldwide as of January 2019.
 Since TLAC is not binding, it has to be transposed into national or European legislation.
 As of 1 January 2019, G-SIIs will have to comply with a minimum TLAC requirement of 16% of RWA and 6% of the Basel III leverage ratio denominator (TLAC Leverage Ratio Exposure (LRE) Minimum).

-The proposed act sets out to revise the Minimum Requirement for own funds and Eligible Liabilities (MREL) and implement the TLAC for credit institutions and investment firms, aligning the international TLAC requirement with the existing MREL standard by avoiding duplication by applying two parallel requirements.
+The amending Directive sets out to revise the Minimum Requirement for own funds and Eligible Liabilities (MREL) and implement the TLAC for credit institutions and investment firms, aligning the international TLAC requirement with the existing MREL standard by avoiding duplication by applying two parallel requirements.